gregpalmr/alluxio-ray-fsspec-example/README.md

     docker exec -it alluxio-worker-1-qvn bash

 ### Step 8.
-Check the status of the Alluxio Enterprise cluster
+Check the status of the Alluxio cluster

 a.
 In the Alluxio master alluxio-master-1-qvn shell session window, run the command to check the status of the cluster, including information about the Alluxio master and the worker.
 Run the command: